 Tip 2: Describe TOGAF including its importance

 “TOGAF is the acronym for open group architecture framework.
-This is a methodology of enterprise architecture that provides high-end framework for application development.
+This is a methodology of enterprise architecture that provides a high-end framework for application development.
 It enables solution architects to organize the software development process systematically with the aim of staying on budget, maintaining timeframes, and reducing errors.

 Businesses use TOGAF to align their IT goals with business goals and at the same time enable the organization of IT efforts across all departments.
 Moreover, it facilitates the organization and definition of requirements before the start of a project to prevent errors and enable project work to be done quickly.”